nodejs/node/doc/api/async_hooks.md

 * `callback` {Function}
 * `...args` {any}

-This methods runs a function synchronously outside of a context and return its return value.
+Runs a function synchronously outside of a context and returns its return value.
 The store is not accessible within the callback function or the asynchronous operations created within the callback.
 Any `getStore()` call done within the callback function will always return `undefined`.